homelinen/bitnami-mini-cloud-launcher/README.md

 ## Installation

 * Run `bundle install --without development`
-* Create a `.env` file to configure your session secret, containing the follwing:
+* Create a `.env` file to configure your session secret, containing the following:

       SESSION_SECRET=someRandomData
 * Run `bundle exec ruby app.rb`
 * Visit `localhost:4567` and enter your credentials

 ## IAM Policy
-The launcher takes your AWS credentials as login, a fairly minimal IAM policy that can be used is below, this could be minimised further:
+The launcher takes your AWS credentials as login, a fairly minimal IAM policy that can be used is below, this could possibly be minimised further:

     {
       "Version": "2012-10-17",